Hadi Alwai: Biography

 Hadi Alwai was born in Baghdad in 1932 or 1933 and he grew up there in a poor family who lived in Karada Maryam, which is a rural suburb in Baghdad.
 His father was uneducated, he was a worker.
 His grandfather Salman was a religious scholar but he died when Hadi was five years old.
 When Hadi was fourteen, he began reading.
 He found what was left in his grandfather's library, which had been neglected by the illiterate.
 He was first educated from his grandfather's library, Mr. Salman.
 He memorized the Qur’an and Nahj al-Balagha, in addition to a lot of Arabic poetry.
 He finished high school in 1950 and graduated from the College of Commerce and Economics in 1956.

-He participated in the Iraqi national movement since the fifties of the twentieth century.
+He participated in the Iraqi national movement since the 1950s.
 Then he changed to the Marxist approach.
-He established close relationship with the communist movement, and in 1976 he was forced to leave Iraq.
-He moved between China, Britain, Lebanon and Syria.
+He established a close relationship with the communist movement, and in 1976, he was forced to leave Iraq.
+He moved between China, Britain, Lebanon, and Syria.

-Al- Alwai died in Al-Shami Hospital in Damascus on 26 or 27 September 1998 and he was buried there.
+Al-Alwai died in Al-Shami Hospital in Damascus on 26 or 27 September 1998 and he was buried there.